New professors 2014

 Proteins perform many vital functions in the cell.
 Correct synthesis and folding of proteins is therefore very important for cell survival.
 Protein synthesis is a complex process involving complicated interaction among different components in the apparatus of protein synthesis, which includes ribosomes, messenger ribonucleic acid (mRNA), transfer RNA (tRNA) and translation factors.
 In my research, I am keen to understand the molecular mechanisms behind the various stages in the protein synthesis.
 I use bacteria, above all, as model systems since doing so enables us to explore the governing principles of protein synthesis in a relatively simple system.
 It also allows us to study how antibiotics attack bacterial systems and how antibiotic resistance arises in bacteria.
 Indirectly, these studies may lead to development of new antibiotics, which is extremely important for the whole of our society.
 In the area of protein folding, I am especially interested in the role of ribosomes in the folding process.
 In my research group, we have already shown that the protein-folding activity of the ribosome (PFAR), which is dependent on ribosomal RNA, is a target for anti-prion drugs.
 I am now trying to understand the connection between PFAR and prion propagation, using yeast prions and recombinant prion proteins as model systems.

+One of our most common assumptions about the world and its components is the idea that there is a real distinction between facts and values.
+Facts are considered solid and reliable, the basis of truth and knowledge.
+Values, on the other hand, are regarded as expressions of both personal and cultural opinions that reflect our feelings and psychological make-up.
+By using philosophical methods to analyse this distinction, we can investigate its foundations more thoroughly and ask ourselves whether these two domains are genuinely as separate as they appear to be.
 In my research I have concentrated on value, and primarily aesthetic value – what it is and how it may be said to exist in the world.
 Is it possible to develop a theory that explains the metaphysical position of aesthetic value and its unique combination of projection and observation?
 As both David Hume and Immanuel Kant noted, aesthetic value is particularly interesting in this respect since, on the one hand, it appears to be the most subjective form of value but, on the other, it is also based on objective characteristics in the world.
 I have explored the philosophical relationships between perception, emotional response and judgement in aesthetic experience and their conceivable connections with cognitive value.
 I have also written about the way in which empirical data about the brain and its functions could elucidate our analyses of aesthetic experience, the aesthetic value of ideas (including philosophical and mathematical notions) and the interplay among various kinds of values in art.